Custom Furniture in Kansas City: Crafted for Your Home, Your Lifestyle, and Your Story

 What types of furniture do you build?

-Can furniture match cabinetry finishes?
+Can furniture match existing cabinetry?

 How long does custom furniture take?